IlyaBat9/django-random-image/README.rst

-Django Random Image
+Django Random Image From Folder
 =================

-Django Random Image is a simple app to load a random image from a specified directory.
+Django Random Image From Folder is a simple app to load a random image from a specified directory.

 It's trivially simple but I've needed it a few times so I thought maybe others have too.